 - The Hilton Saint John is a good central location on the water that is within walking distance to all the downtown attractions.
 Plus, you can never go wrong with a Hilton.
 Check out rates and Availability on TripAdvisor / Booking.com

 - Delta Hotels by Marriott is another great location downtown.
 Just 25 minutes from Saint John Airport in the heart of downtown.
-The indoor pedway system connects it to Saint John City Market, Brunswick Square Shopping Complex, City Hall, the Canada Games Aquatic Centre, Harbour Station.
+The indoor pedway system connects it to Saint John City Market, Brunswick Square Shopping Complex, City Hall, the Canada Games Aquatic Centre, and Harbour Station.
 View it on TripAdvisor / Booking.com

 13. Reversing Falls